Disinfect your menstrual cup only AFTER you cleaned it. Heat treating a soiled Cup may set stains that will be difficult or impossible to remove.

 Wrong detergent: Use only mild soap or detergent - no harsh abrasives.

 Incorrect storage: One thing that can harm the material of the MeLuna and result in a cup becoming prematurely porous are UV rays.
 Under normal storage there is nothing to worry about.
 Your MeLuna should not be left out in the sun.
-Also high temperatures above 140 ° C should be avoided.
+Also high temperatures above 280 °F should be avoided.

 Recommendations for cleaning on the go

-Wipe out your cup with some paper or a skin-compatible cleaning cloth and re-insert it.
-Also cleaning with clear, cold water is possible.
+Wipe out your cup with a paper towel or similar and re-insert it.
+Also cleaning with clear, cold water is an option.

 Bringing along cleaning wipes or a bottle of water can be very helpful in public toilets, since you do not have a sink within reach.

-We also offer a cleaning spray made by Lelo in our online store.
+We also offer a cleaning wipes in our online store.

 We do NOT recommend the use of alcohol wipes.
 Recent studies have shown that alcohol increases biofilm formation of Staph bacteria, the bacteria associated with TSS.